ocadotechnology/bbq/README.md

  * **restorationStatusEndpoint** - it shows all information about progress and each copy job.

  We advise to use *restorationWarningsOnlyStatusEndpoint* for bigger datasets as the response time is quicker and response size smaller.

+# Contributing

+Feel free to submit feature requests and bug reports under Issues.

+If you would like to contribute to our development efforts, please review our [contributing guidelines](/CONTRIBUTING.md) and submit a pull request.